Puglia wine and food

 Orecchiette alle cime di rapa

 The true identity of Puglia, with its gastronomic delights is among hundreds of reasons to choose Puglia as a destination for your holidays, the excellent food and wine which is well known and appreciated should not be overlooked.
-The traditional cuisine of Puglia is without a doubt among the best kitchens for simplicity, taste and authenticity.

 Its diversity is derived from the sea, the varied vegetation and the large areas destined to pasture means that unique and delicious combinations are created on the table.